unexist/blog/_posts/2021-03-19-problems-with-testing-in-intellij.md

 author: Christoph Kappel
 tags: tools intellij
 ---
-Importing projects in IntelliJ is usually a problem.
-I haven't figured out, why I always end up with projects, that can be build with maven without any problems and intellij fails to find and index the dependencies.
+Importing projects in [IntelliJ][1] is usually a problem.
+I haven't figured out, why I always end up with projects, that can be build with maven without any problems and [IntelliJ][1] fails to find and index the dependencies.

 FWIW: I'd expect that the pom is readable for the bundled maven as well.